rduenasf/birding/docs/birds/gyhkin1.md

 scientific_name: "Halcyon leucocephala"
 order: "Coraciiformes"
 family: "Alcedinidae (Kingfishers)"
 description: "Halcyon leucocephala is a species of bird in the Alcedinidae (Kingfishers) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Kingfishers"
 species_code: "gyhkin1"

 sidebar_position: 225
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Coraciiformes
   - Alcedinidae (Kingfishers)
   - Kingfishers
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---